💹 Managing a Trading Portfolio

 □ SD(P) = Standard deviation of portfolio return

-The Treynor Ratio is another useful tool for evaluating a portfolio's performance.
-Treynor's main difference from Sharpe is the use of relative volatility (beta) in the denominator, instead of standard deviation.
+The Treynor Ratio is another valuable tool for evaluating a portfolio’s performance.
+Its main difference from the Sharpe ratio is that it uses relative volatility (beta) in the denominator instead of standard deviation.

 Here is Treynor's calculation formula: